Skills-Hub/PHP-Hacks/README.md

 ## Contact 📧

-If you have any questions or comments, feel free to contact us at email@example.com.
+If you have any questions or comments, feel free to contact us at admin@gglink.uk.

 ## Project Link

-You can find this project on GitHub at https://github.com/your_username/repo_name.
+You can find this project on GitHub at https://github.com/Skills-Hub/PHP-Hacks.

+###### Here is the additional information you requested:

+### About description
+PHP-Hacks is a repository of PHP resources including interview questions, functions, and syntax questions, suitable for both beginners and experienced developers.

+### Release notes

+# Title
+PHP-Hacks v1.0 Release: A Comprehensive Collection of PHP Resources

+# Description
+This release includes a comprehensive collection of PHP resources, including interview questions, functions, and syntax questions, that will help both beginners and experienced developers.
+Start exploring PHP-Hacks v1.0 today!

+### Tags
+PHP
+WebDevelopment
+Programming
+Coding
+Development
+OpenSource
+InterviewQuestions
+Functions
+Syntax
+Resources